B.A., University of California, Berkeley 1978

-Leslie has been recognized as one of Northern California’s Super Lawyers in Employment each year from 2005 to the present by San Francisco Magazine.
-She also belongs to the American Board of Trial Advocates, an invitation-only organization of accomplished trial lawyers who have all tried at least 10 jury trials to verdict.
+Leslie has been recognized on the Northern California’s Super Lawyers’ Employment top attorneys list each year from 2005 to the present, frequently as one of the Top 50 Women Lawyers.
+She also belongs to the American Board of Trial Advocates, an invitation-only organization of the nation’s most accomplished trial lawyers.

-In 2017, Leslie received the Fay Stender Award, a prestigious award given by California Women Lawyers each year to a feminist attorney committed to the representation of women, disadvantaged groups and unpopular causes, and whose courage, zest for life and demonstrated ability to effect change as a single individual make her a role model for women attorneys.
+This award was followed in 2017 by the prestigious Fay Stender Award, given by California Women Lawyers each year to one feminist attorney committed to the representation of women, disadvantaged groups and unpopular causes, and whose courage, zest for life and demonstrated ability to effect change as a single individual make her a role model for women attorneys around the state.

 She has been an adjunct professor at both the University of San Francisco School of Law and New College of the Law, and is a speaker at numerous legal conferences.
 She has authored articles, contributed chapters to legal reference books and practice manuals, and drafted California civil rights legislation.
-She is the recipient of the Hastings College of Law’s Clara Foltz Award for distinguished service to women.
-She is a graduate of Hastings College of the Law, and has a Philosophy degree from the University of California at Berkeley.
+She is a graduate of Hastings College of the Law, and has a Bachelor’s degree in Philosophy from the University of California at Berkeley.